 THE AIR PLAN

-Air power before “Overlord” began was a prickly problem.
+Air power before “Overlord” was a prickly problem.
 Not that there was any shortage of men and machines.
 The Allies had access to a seemingly endless line of squadrons equipped with heavy bombers to light bombers, fighters to fighter-bombers, reconnaissance machines to transports.
-Usage, however, was the problem.
+Usage was the problem.

-A section of Hawker Typhoon Mark IBs of the British Royal Air Force's 175 Squadron take off from B5/Le Fresne Camilly, Normandy, watched by armorers at work on another Typhoon of 245 Squadron.
+Hawker Typhoon Mark IBs of the British Royal Air Force's 175 Squadron watched by armorers at work on another Typhoon of 245 Squadron.
 This aircraft formed the backbone of the British 2nd Tactical Air Force.
 IWM CL 449

 Divided into two stages, the Preparatory Phase’s first stage called for “concentrated attacks against servicing, repair, maintenance, and other installations, with the intention of reducing the fighting potential of the enemy air forces,” while the second stage were designed to ‘render unserviceable all airfields within 210 km (130 miles) of the assault beaches, the purpose being to drive the Luftwaffe back to a distance where it would have lost the advantage of being based near the front, from where they could have struck back at the landing forces and at airfields in southern England.